 Full Synopsis

 The animals of the Central Park Zoo all get ready for the Zoo to open in the morning.
 As the Zoo opens, visitors are introduced to Marty the Zebra, Gloria the Hippo, Melman the Giraffe, Alex the Lion and Skipper, Private, Rico, and Kowalski (the Penguins) (“It’s Showtime”).
-The penguins assemble, acting as if they are undercover so that they can escape to Antarctica (“Penguin Underscore No. 1”).
-They bump into Marty the Zebra, who learns their plans and starts to daydream about what it would be like to live in the wild (“Wild and Free”).
+The penguins assemble acting as if they were undercover as they can escape to Antarctica (“Penguin Underscore (no.1)”).
+They bump into Marty the Zebra who learns their plans and starts to daydream about what it would be like to live in the wild (“Wild and Free”).
 Alex the Lion surprises Marty for his tenth birthday.
 Gloria, Melman and Mason the Chimp enter with a cake and they celebrate.
-The crowd inquires about Marty's wish when he blew out the candles.
+The crowd inquires what Marty wished for when he blew out the candles.
 He confesses that he wished he could go to the wild.
 All of Marty’s friends react poorly.

 After the party, Alex goes to see why Marty is upset.
 Marty tries to convince Alex to travel into the wild with him.
 Alex refuses but exclaims that he is there for him if he needs anything (“Best Friends”).
 Marty decides to leave without Alex.

-The streets of New York are bustling as Candy Hammernose, a reporter, announces that there has been a zebra seen roaming Manhattan.
-Halfway through her report, she announces breaking news that a hippo, a giraffe and a lion are also on the loose (“News Underscore”).
+The streets of New York are bustling as Candy Hammernose, a reporter, announces there as been a zebra seen roaming Manhattan.
+Halfway through her report she announces breaking news that a hippo, giraffe and a lion are also on the loose (“News Underscore”).
 Gloria, Alex and Melman discuss their shock at Marty’s escape from the zoo as they look for him.
-Marty runs into the penguins, which he mistakes for nuns (“Penguin Underscore No. 2”).
+Marty runs into the penguins, which he mistakes for nuns (“Penguin Underscore (No.2)”).
 Gloria, Melman and Alex spot Marty and quickly make their way over.
 The penguins switch directions to escape.
 The Police and Animal Control seize Marty and his friends as they attempt to stay calm (“Relax, Be Cool, Chill Out”).
-As they feel the effects of the tranquilizer that Animal Control used, everything turns to slow motion (“Grand Central”).
+As they feel the effects of the tranquilizer Animal Control used everything turns to slow motion (“Grand Central”).

 The animals then find themselves on a ship in separate crates.
-The penguins escape their crate and take out the captain to gain control of the ship (“Penguin Underscore No. 3”).
-The penguins attempt to steer the ship as the animals slide back and forth in their crates (“Southward Ho!”)
+The penguins escape their crate and take out the captain to gain control of the ship (“Penguin Underscore (No.3)”).
+The penguins attempt to steer the shift as the animals slide back and forth in their crates (“Southward Ho!”).
 The penguins sing as they try to steer towards Antarctica (“Penguins’ Sea Shanty”).

-King Julien thanks them for scaring away the foosa, which they explain is a catlike, carnivorous animal that is native to Madagascar.
-King Julien creates the plan to befriend the animals so that Alex will protect the lemurs from the foosa.
+King Julien thanks them for scaring away the foosa, which they explain is a cat-like carnivorous animal native to Madagascar.
+King Julien creates the plan to befriend the animals so Alex will protect the lemurs from the foosa.
 Alex gets more and more impatient to go home.
 The lemurs invite the animals to stay with them for the night.
-Because of his hunger, Alex dreams of the food that he was fed at the Central Park Zoo (“Steak”) and accidentally ends up licking his lips and staring at Marty.
+Due to hunger, Alex dreams of the food he was fed at the Central Park Zoo (“Steak”) and accidentally ends up licking his lips and staring at Marty.
 Maurice the lemur expresses apprehension to King Julien about his plan to befriend Alex.

-Gloria, Melman, Alex and Marty wake up to find that King Julien and the Lemurs have moved them to a beautiful watering hole.
+Gloria, Melman, Alex and Marty wake up to find the King Julien and the Lemurs have moved them to a beautiful watering hole.
 Marty is overjoyed.
 Gloria and Melman quickly get excited, but Alex is miserable because he is so hungry (“Living in Paradise”).
 Alex bites Marty’s behind while he is dreaming of steaks.
 His friends become scared of him.
-Alex runs off so that he can’t hurt his friends.
-The animals then hear a ship's horn, and Marty rushes off to the unsafe side of the island to find Alex (“Ship's Horn”).
+Alex runs off so he can’t hurt his friends.
+The animals then hear a ships horn and Marty rushes off to the unsafe side of the island to find Alex (“Ships Horn”).

 Gloria and Melman come up to the boat.
-They discover that the penguins had been steering it and sent the people on a lifeboat to China (“Penguin Underscore No. 4”).
+They discover the penguins had been steering it and sent the people on a lifeboat to china (“Penguin Underscore (No.4)”).
 Gloria and Melman then realize that Marty followed Alex and decide to go after him.

 The foosa enter and are looking for food (“Foosa Hungry”).
 Marty finds Alex, but Alex refuses to go with him because he doesn’t want to hurt his best friend (“Thunder”).
-Marty expresses that he won’t leave because they are best friends... just as the Foosa leader starts to approach Marty (“Best Friends – Reprise”).
-Alex pretends that he is still a predator so that they can escape the Foosa.
+Marty expresses that he won’t leave because they are best friends as the Foosa leader starts to approach Marty (“Best Friends – Reprise”).
+Alex pretends to be a predator still so that they can escape the Foosa.
 Alex, Melman, Gloria and the Penguins also arrive.
-They face off, and the animals from New York are victorious.
+They face-off and the animals from New York are victorious.
 Alex declares himself the king of Madagascar (“The King of Madagascar”).
 They all celebrate with a beach party (“Together Forever”).

 Show History